jkneifl/academic-page/content/post/crom/index.md

   $$
 {{< /math >}}

-but also to reconstruct the given discretization from this reduced quantity
+but also to reconstruct the given discretization from this latent vector

 {{< math >}}
   $$